 Now I turn out several books a year…

-And yet, I’ve written four books of my own with several more on the way—and I’ve ghostwritten 12 books for my clients.
+And yet, I’ve written five books of my own with several more on the way—and I’ve ghostwritten 12 books for my clients.
 Plus countless articles and a load of mini-books and newsletters.

 Despite all that struggle, I write — a lot.
 I write faster than I ever thought I could.
 And I write well.